elmerdotdev/ciccc-node-js-websockets-lab/README.md

 ## 📖 Instructions

+Review the instructions below and also some of the backend code that is already provided.

 ### Part I (No rooms)

 1. Go to the backend directory and run `npm install` to install all the necessary packages.